 This federal grant provides up to $4,000 per year to students who:

-- Will teach in a high need field (bilingual education, foreign language, mathematics, reading specialist, science and special education).
+- Will teach in a high need field (mathematics, reading specialist, science and special education).

 - Will teach in a public or private elementary or secondary school that serves students from low-income families.